rugk/borg-cron-helper/README.md

-# Borg cron helper scripts with local lock system
+# Borg cron helper scripts

-**Automate backups with borg in a more convenient and reliable way!**

-This scripts are some small and handy shell scripts to automate the backup process with [BorgBackup](https://borgbackup.readthedocs.io/).
+These scripts are some small and handy shell scripts to automate the backup process with [BorgBackup](https://borgbackup.readthedocs.io/).
 They are POSIX-compatible, so they should run with all shells.
 You're free to modify them for your needs!

 They add some convienent features around borg, regarding environments with only **one client**.

+The local lock system cirumvents the issue of [stale](https://github.com/borgbackup/borg/issues/813) [lock files](https://github.com/borgbackup/borg/issues/2306).

+##
 ## Local lock

-The local lock system cirumvents the issue of [stale](https://github.com/borgbackup/borg/issues/813) [lock files](https://github.com/borgbackup/borg/issues/2306).
-When the backup process is interrupted, it can happen, that the remote borg repository stays locked.
+When the backup process is interrupted, sometimes the remote borg repository stays locked.
 That's why further backups will fail.
-Obviously this is bad for an automated system, especially when talking about backup software.

-The issue [has been addressed](https://github.com/borgbackup/borg/pull/1674) in borg **v1.1.0** (currently beta), but I have not tested it and until it works there, here is my workaround.
+The issue [has been addressed](https://github.com/borgbackup/borg/pull/1674) in borg **v1.1.0** (currently beta), but I have not tested it and until it works there, here is my workaround:

-Basically the local lock system writes it's PID into a `/var/run` dir (configurable in `RUN_PID_DIR` in [`borgcron.sh`](borgcron.sh#L11)) and as long as the PID is there and the process with this ID is running, the backup is considered to be "locked".
-When the backup process ends (even when it ends with an error), this lock is removed, so that further backups can start.
-As the whole thing is done locally, this is considered to be more reliable than the "remote lock" system currently implemented in stable versions of borg.
+Borg's current PID is written into a file (configurable in `RUN_PID_DIR` in [`borgcron.sh`](borgcron.sh#L11)).
+As long as the file exists the backup is considered to be "locked".
+At the end of the backup process (no matter whether it was succesful or not), the local lock is being removed, permitting further backups to start.
+The "local lock" is more reliable than the "remote lock" system, currently implemented in stable versions of borg.
-**For the system to work, the `RUN_PID_DIR` must exist and be writable by the user executing the script.** So please create it before executing the script and adjust the permissions.
-See [this AskUbuntu question](https://askubuntu.com/questions/303120/how-folders-created-in-var-run-on-each-reboot) for more details/instructions how to do so.
+**For the system to work, the `RUN_PID_DIR` must exist and be writable.**.
+(If you want to comply with Linux' best practices, see [this AskUbuntu question](https://askubuntu.com/questions/303120/how-folders-created-in-var-run-on-each-reboot).)

 **Attention:** As the name implies, this system assumes, that you access your borg repo in a "single-user" (one client, one server) environment.
 As the locking is managed locally, you should ensure, that **only one client** is allowed to access the borg repository.
 Otherwise **data loss may occur**, as this script automatically breaks the remote lock in the borg repository, if it is not locked locally.